Native Plants at the

 hairy seeds in capsule (EBG)

 NOTE: Growth is tremendous in the wet season, and only slows in the dry season.
-Produces viable seeds, although no seedlings yet observed to grow to adult size.
+Produces viable seeds, and seedlings regularly observed (2013), some perhaps growing to adult size.

 Flower on a young koki`o ke`oke`o (EBG) Hibiscus arnottianus